 When an authenticated client requests a resource, the ADC, before sending the request to the application server, checks the user and group policies associated with the client account, to verify that the client is authorized to access that resource.
 The ADC handles all authorization on protected application servers.
 You do not need to do any special configuration of your protected application servers.

-AAA-TM handles password changes for users by using the protocol-specific method for the authentication server.
-For most protocols, neither the user nor the administrator needs to do anything different than they would without AAA-TM.
+AAA traffic management handles password changes for users by using the protocol-specific method for the authentication server.
+For most protocols, neither the user nor the administrator needs to do anything different than they would without AAA traffic management.
 Even when an LDAP authentication server is in use, and that server is part of a distributed network of LDAP servers with a single designated domain administration server, password changes are usually handled seamlessly.
-When an authenticated client of an LDAP server changes his or her password, the client sends a credential modify request to AAA-TM, which forwards it to the LDAP server.
-If the user's LDAP server is also the domain administration server, that server responds appropriately and AAA-TM then performs the requested password change.
-Otherwise, the LDAP server sends AAA-TM an LDAP_REFERRAL response to the domain administration server.
-AAA-TM follows the referral to the indicated domain administration server, authenticates to that server, and performs the password change on that server.
+When an authenticated client of an LDAP server changes his or her password, the client sends a credential modify request to AAA traffic management, which forwards it to the LDAP server.
+If the user’s LDAP server is also the domain administration server, that server responds appropriately and AAA traffic management then performs the requested password change.
+Otherwise, the LDAP server sends AAA traffic management an LDAP_REFERRAL response to the domain administration server.
+AAA traffic management follows the referral to the indicated domain administration server, authenticates to that server, and performs the password change on that server.

-When configuring AAA-TM with an LDAP authentication server, the system administrator must keep the following conditions and limitations in mind:
+When configuring AAA traffic management with an LDAP authentication server, the system administrator must keep the following conditions and limitations in mind: